Hey, it’s been a while.

 As cliched as it sounds, it was time.
 Time for us to let go of our fears, our hopes, our dreams so they can go out into the limitless world and we are free to make our own paths from here on out.

 In that exact time and space, the class of 2015 had their heads held high as they watched whatever emotions they attached to the past 5 years fly away.

 As per usual, there were some stray balloons that escaped early or released late, caught on trees branches or somehow escaped the pack but we were all there, together, in that moment.

 Even though some of us only acknowledged each other by a nod in the corridors and would brush by each other as strangers in the future, we were all there and that meant something.
 If not camaraderie, then at least acknowledgement for the company of each other in one way or another in this critical period of our lives for learning and growth.

 Finally, the bright blue and red balloons turned into flecks of light in the distance, blending into the grey sky.
 We lingered for a while, then, it began to rain.
-Without anything having to be said, we dispersed and I wonder if from up there, we looked like an ant colony that has lost its queen.
+Without anything having to be said, we dispersed and the day quietly ended.

 As someone who finds it difficult to let things go, even as the end has been cemented by the incessant stream of holiday pictures and university acceptances I see posted on facebook, I still find myself troubled with pangs of regret for my high school years.